Johnny-Knighten/hill-climbing/README.md

 Each of these local search problems' have a demo implemented as a main method in their associated IHillClimbProblem implementations.

+Also here is a small writeup about the steps followed to create a problem class - [link](https://github.com/JKnighten/hill-climbing/wiki/Example:-Creating-An-Optimization-Problem-For-Hill-Climbing).

 ### NQueens